 I realized the potential for the iPad when first getting hands on the original model in 2010, back when it did not even have multitasking capabilities.
 Slowly more features like multitasking and split screen were added to simulate the windows on a desktop screen, but the big thing that was always holding it back was the lack of a file system.

 This is where iPadOS 13 comes in.
 The upcoming software update will actually add a file system of sorts and the ability to search for files as well as upload files easier.
 This is particularly great news as the latest iPad models are being fitter with an actual USB drive that allows for file storage and cameras to be inserted.

-I remember when printing on the iPad was even impossible and how Airprint-enabled printers changed this.
-I also remember when Steve Jobs famously said the stylus is unwieldy or worthless to use snd now we can edit photos or create digital art using the Apple Pencil combined with software like Procreate or Artstudio Pro.
+I remember when printing on the iPad was even impossible and how Airprint-enabled printers made printing a breeze.
+I also remember when Steve Jobs famously said the stylus is unwieldy or worthless to use and now we can edit photos or create digital art using the Apple Pencil combined with software like Procreate or Artstudio Pro.

 The iPad Continues to Evolve in Hardware and Software

 The iPad is evolving in both the hardware and software sense.
 It is becoming much more of a computer than it ever was even intended to.
 It is finally reaching its potential as a device that can take the best of the desktop and smartphone worlds for a seamless, yet feature-rich computing experience.

 The iPadOS will finally see it implement desktop features and really split away from the iPhone however in the software sense.
 Some of the upcoming changes include the aforementioned file system, improved Google Docs and possibly G-Suite as a whole navigation and widgets on the home screen or main interface showing up.